Armandelij/IOS-Guide/Necessities For Creating an App/Layout/Complex Layouts.md

-**NavigationView:** With Navigation view we can push and pop views on and off one another as well as setting a title and adding buttons.
+**NavigationView:** With NavigationView we can push and pop views on and off one another as well as setting a title and adding buttons.
 In this example it is primarly used as a parent container to all the views as well as to give us the "Animal" title which is located at the top left hand side in bold.

 **ScrollView:** ScrollView is responsible for giving us the ability to vertically scroll all of its child views.
 This will be more noticable when